This story was originally published and last updated .

 Where'd shuffle and repeat go after I started casting?

-I don't own a Sonos speaker, but I've heard that other people complain about the lack of proper integration with YouTube Music.
+I don't own a Sonos speaker, but I've heard that other people complain that there's no proper integration with YouTube Music.
 You need to use the Sonos app to cast content from the streaming service.
-Google Play Music, on the other hand, natively integrates with the third-party system and lets you cast to the speakers right from the app.
+Google Play Music natively integrated with the third-party system and let you cast to the speakers right from the app.

-Similarly, the Android Auto experience isn't on par — YouTube Music doesn't have a "recent" section that would help you find recently played or uploaded albums, so you either have to try and use Google Assistant to play what you want to listen to, or you might have to pull over and search for what you want to listen to.
+Similarly, the Android Auto experience isn't on par — YouTube Music doesn't have a "recent" section that would help you find recently played or uploaded albums, so you either have to try and use Google Assistant to play what you want to listen to, or you might have to pull over and search for what you want.

 There's also a long-standing bug affecting a few people, hindering them from seeing song information in their cars' dashboards when they listen to YouTube Music via Bluetooth.